larafale/dastack/README.md

 ## 📚 Documentation

-Visit our [documentation](https:/dastack.dev/docs) for detailed guides and examples.
+Visit our [documentation](https://dastack.dev/docs) for detailed guides and examples.

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](LICENSE.md).

 ## 🙏 Acknowledgements